rubmaigut/project-news-site/README.md

 # Week-2
 # Project-News-Site

-This project was made to afiance knowledge from previous clases related to HTML tags and CSS tachnickes.
-Also was a good practice to adquere self issues solution and learn how to do some reseach on inernet
+This project was made to affiance knowledge from previous clases related to HTML tags and CSS techniques.

 ## Thematic
 The site is focused only on gaming news.